 Information on the emergency plans can be found at VICSES.
 Municipal Flood Emergency Plans may also be available form respective local Councils.

 Flood warning systems

-The Department of Human Services is working with local councils and other agencies to help communities which have flooded to recover quickly and be better prepared for future floods.
+The Department of Health and Human Services is working with local councils and other agencies to help in times of emergencies to assist with recovery quickly and help to be better prepared for future floods.

 The EMV website provides a number of tools to assist those in need during emergencies including VicEmergency hot line and VicEmergency app.